SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/config_service_orchestration/Service_Orch_configuring_resource_and_pools.md

 ### Making resource selection optional for a node

 By default, a booking can only be confirmed when all mandatory resources and profiles have been selected.
-If you want resource selection to be optional for a specific node, you can configure this as follows:
+If you want resource selection to be optional for a specific node, you can configure this as follows: <!-- RN 20818 -->

 1. In the Services module, go to the *definitions* tab.